Skip to contents

 Within the ICD data there are columns known_start, known_end, assignable_start, assignable_end, desc_start and desc_end.
 For ICD codes with src == "cms", these are fiscal years.
 For codes with src == "cdc" or src == "who" these are calendar years.

 known_start is the first fiscal or calendar year (depending on source) that the medicalcoder package as definitive source data for.
 ICD-9-CM started in the United States in fiscal year 1980.
-Source information that could be downloaded from the CDC and CMS and added to the source code for the medicalcoder package goes back to 1997.
-As such 1997 is the "known start"
+The CDC extracts included in medicalcoder span fiscal years 1997–2012; the CMS ICD-9-CM/PCS extracts start in fiscal year 2006 and run through fiscal year 2015.
+As such 1997 is the earliest "known start" for ICD-9 within medicalcoder.

 known_end is the last fiscal or calendar year (depending on source) for which we have definitive source data for.
-For ICD-9-CM and ICD-9-PCS that is 2015.
+For ICD-9-CM and ICD-9-PCS, CMS provides data through fiscal year 2015, while the CDC extracts stop at fiscal year 2012.
 For ICD-10-CM and ICD-10-PCS, which are active, it is just the last year of known data.
 ICD-10 from the WHO ends in 2019.

 Header and Assignable Codes